hybridsjs/hybrids/README.md

 [![Build Status](https://saucelabs.com/browser-matrix/hybrids.svg)](https://saucelabs.com/u/hybrids)

 The library requires some of the ES2015 APIs and [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/), [Custom Elements](https://www.w3.org/TR/custom-elements/), and [Template](https://www.w3.org/TR/html-templates/) specifications.
 You can use `hybrids` in all evergreen browsers and IE11 including a list of required polyfills and shims.
-The easiest way is to add bundle from [`@webcomponents/webcomponentsjs`](https://github.com/webcomponents/webcomponentsjs) package on top of your project:
+The easiest way is to add a bundle from [`@webcomponents/webcomponentsjs`](https://github.com/webcomponents/webcomponentsjs) package on top of your project:

 ```javascript
 import '@webcomponents/webcomponentsjs/webcomponents-bundle.js';